Pence comes to Georgia as calm before potential Trump storm

 Trump has tweeted in support of Perdue and Loeffler, but has spent more energy blasting Kemp and Raffensperger and suggesting, falsely, that the two officials have the legal authority to reverse Biden’s victory in Georgia.
 State law gives them no such option.
 Initial returns showed Biden with a lead of more than 14,000 votes out of about 5 million cast.
 An initial hand recount put Biden’s margin at about 12,500.
 As Pence arrived in the state, Georgia officials were in the final stages of a third count requested by Trump’s campaign.

-Perdue and Loeffler greeted Pence together late Friday morning at Dobbins Air Reserve Base north of Atlanta before a scheduled event at the U.S. Centers for Disease Control and Prevention, where the vice-president and the senators were expected to talk about the coronavirus pandemic.
-The trio will travel Friday afternoon to Savannah for a rally.
+Perdue and Loeffler greeted Pence together late Friday morning at Dobbins Air Reserve Base north of Atlanta before a scheduled event at the U.S. Centers for Disease Control and Prevention, where the vice-president and the senators discussed the coronavirus pandemic and the development of vaccines.
+The trio will appear Friday afternoon at a rally in Savannah.

 Kemp, a Trump supporter and at one time staunch ally, was not part of Pence’s public itinerary.
 But separately, the governor noted that Friday marked one year since he named Loeffler as his choice to fill the Senate vacancy created by Republican Sen. Johnny Isakson’s retirement.